paulwalko/vpicc-constitution/BY-LAWS.md

     1. Test all belay rigging and positions.
     1. Where not specified above, testing is done according to specifications stated by the Safety Committee

-# By-law II: Membership
+# Standard Operating Procedure II: Membership
 1. Eligibility.
     Membership is open to NSS members, former active Grotto members and non-NSS members provided the latter are students, faculty, or staff of VPI.
 1. To be qualified as a active member of the club, a trainee must:
-    1. Remain a trainee for at least one quarter during which time he spends 40 hours in a cave on at least 6 club trips, and submit a written report on at least one of these trips.
+    1. Remain a trainee for at least one quarter during which time he spends 25 hours in a cave on at least 6 club trips.
     1. Have a working knowledge of a carbide lamp.
-    1. Demonstrate elementary climbing skills.
+    1. Demonstrate elementary skills.
     1. Have a working knowledge of belaying methods as outlined in the MIT training manual
     1. Have a working knowledge of rappelling and prussiking, with knots, in a cave.
     1. Know how to tie: a bowline, bowline on a coil, prussik, fisherman's knot, butterfly, clove hitch, sheet bend, square knot, and figure of eight knot.
     1. Complete satisfactorily a comprehensive general information quiz.
-    1. Meet a requirement of the Conservation Committee.
     1. Be endorsed by an active member in good standing.
     1. Be approved by a two-thirds vote of the active membership.
 (See Article VI b)
 1. To be qualified as an associate member of the club, an NSS member who has never been an active Grotto member must:
     1. Be endorsed by an active member in good standing, and
     1. Be approved by a two-thirds vote of the active membership (see Article VI b).

-# By-law III Dues
+# Standard Operating Procedure III Dues
 1. Dues for members and trainees who are students, staff, or faculty of VPI shall be $2.50 per quarter.
 Dues for associate members who are not students, staff, or faculty of VPI shall be $6.00 per year.
 Dues for life membership shall be $100.
-Life membership dues shall be payable in installments.
+Life membership dues shall be payable in installments of at least $25.00 of balance of payment.
+Life membership shall be granted upon completion of payment.
+Life membership dues are separate and distinct from all other dues.
 1. Non-payment
     Any active member not paying dues by the third meeting of a quarter shall be dropped to inactive status.
 Any associate member not paying dues shall loose that status, it being regained upon payment of current dues.

-# By-law IV: Committees
+# Standard Operating Procedure IV: Committees
 1. It shall be the duty of the Equipment Committee to:
     1. Maintain club equipment.
     1. Maintain the club storeroom and control the dispersal of club equipment.
-Equipment shall not be released to unqualified trips as specified in the Constitution and By-Laws.
+Equipment shall not be released to unqualified trips as specified in the Constitution and Standard Operating Procedures.
     1. Check the condition of club equipment and make sure that it is in safe condition.
     1. Recommend, when necessary, the purchase of new equipment.
     1. Maintain on hand an adequate supply of carbide.
 1. It shall be the duty of the Safety Committee to:
-    1. Conduct the new member training program.
     1. Encourage safe caving practices and recommend disciplinary action where necessary.
     1. Present periodic programs on current safety practices.
 1. It shall be the duty of the Publicity Committee to: